moritzschaefer/pavooc/README.md

     docker-compose up

-TODO: training needs installation of cuda pytorch if GPU are being used
+Note: training requires installation of cuda pytorch if GPUs are being used Note 2: By default a dump of the database is used to initialize all required data.
+To compute everything by scratch (probably takes several days), use the ONLY_INIT=0 environment variable (see pipeline.py and docker-compose.yml)

 # Conventions